starvagrant/toh/toh.markdown/road_trip_in_red.md

 “What do you think happens after you die?”
 Creed pondered, given his supposed destination.

-“There is no God but Allah,” Ali replied, “and Mohammed is his prophet.”
+“There is no God but Allah,” Ali replied, “and Mohamed is his prophet.”

 “Oh,”